Texas Swimming Pool Accidents, Injuries & Deaths

 Invitees vs. Licensees

-An invitee is someone who is invited onto a property for the owner’s benefit, such as paying guests at a hotel or customers at a public pool.
-A licensee, on the other hand, is someone who enters the property for their own purposes, such as a social guest.
+An invitee is someone who is "invited" onto a property for the owner’s benefit, such as paying guests at a hotel or apartments, or customers at a public pool.
+A licensee, on the other hand, is someone who enters the property for their own purposes, such as a social guest with no benefit to the owner.
+The invitee may be "invited" by express or implied invitation.

-Property owners owe a higher duty of care to invitees, meaning they must take reasonable steps to secure safety.
+Property owners owe a higher duty of care to invitees then licensee.
 For licensees, the duty is somewhat lower; property owners must only warn of known dangers.
+Trespassers have very few rights in Texas.

 Case Examples